pins tacked to a wooden calendar board

 In practice, of course, if an employee takes annual leave either because their absence doesn’t fall to be dealt with as sick leave under your policy or simply because they have otherwise chosen to cover the absence in that way, then they would be better off financially than being paid SSP.

-If it transpires that the surgery is medically recommended, we would suggest allowing the employee to take sick leave and be paid for such time off in the usual way.
+If the surgery is medically recommended, we recommend allowing the employee to take sick leave and be paid for such time off in the usual way.

 Should we document our approach?

-Yes, we would recommend that, once you have determined how time off for elective and cosmetic surgery will be handled and whether or not it will be paid, you document that so that your employees have certainty around how such matters will be dealt with.
-It may be useful to provide specific examples of what may/may not be included and any medical evidence that may be required to entitle someone to sick leave and/or pay.
+Yes, we would recommend that, once you have determined how time off for elective and cosmetic surgery will be handled and whether it will be paid, you document that so that your employees have certainty around how such matters will be dealt with.
+This is, in part, about educating and informing your employees.
+If you can provide specific examples of what may/may not be included and any medical evidence that may be required to entitle someone to sick leave and/or pay, that will further foster understanding and prevent confusion or dissatisfaction.
 Once finalised, this can be included as a policy in your staff handbook.

 If you need support with managing employee cosmetic or elective surgeries, please contact the Employment Team on 01392 210700 or email enquiries@stephens-scown.co.uk.